kailash-manasarovar/statement/docs/timeline/2023/may.md

 ![Threat levels](../../content/tweets/threat-levels-against-women.png)

+## Respect for privacy

+- Interestingly, until 12th June 2023 I was very respectful of the privacy of this man the trumpet teacher.
+- I didn't phone or text him at all.
+- I knew nothing about him.
+- I wonder if this was triggered so I wouldn't start delving, or was my attitude unexpected and stalled the industrial-scale cyber-stalking until August.

 ## Possums

 - It was around this time I started to see X posts related to possums.
 All.
 The.
 Time.